-The great news is that people can and do recover from even the most serious mental health problems, including Obsessive-Compulsive Disorder.
+The great news is that people can and do recover from some mental health problems, including Obsessive-Compulsive Disorder.

 Recovery is of course very individual, and how we define recovery may be different to how you define it.
 For some people it’s an ongoing journey, for others it’s a specific destination.
 Whatever the individual definition of recovery is, what is clear is that with the right support, recovery is possible.